 Ruffed grouse love to munch on the berries of this plant when they are ripe in the fall.
 However, the blue berries should not be eaten because they are considered poisonous to humans.

-The blue berries were crushed and used by the Lower Nlaka’pmx as a blue dye.
-The leaves were used by the Lil’wet’ul for eye infections and the Okanagan to stop bleeding.
+The blue berries are crushed and used by the Lower Nlaka’pmx as a blue dye.
+The leaves are used by the Lil’wet’ul and the Okanagan for eye infections and to stop bleeding.

 This small beautiful flower is often seen in many gardens and botanical gardens.